jofmi/agentpy/docs/index.rst

     \chapter{Introduction}

-Agentpy is an open-source library for the development and analysis of agent-based models in Python.
+AgentPy is an open-source library for the development and analysis of agent-based models in Python.
 The framework integrates the tasks of model design, interactive simulations, numerical experiments, and data analysis within a single environment, and is optimized for interactive computing with `IPython <http://ipython.org/>`_ and `Jupyter <https://jupyter.org/>`_.